Erkand Karaj

-Erkand Karaj (born 3 May 1982) is an Albanian professional basketball player who currently plays for KB Tirana in the Albanian Albanian Basketball League.
+Erkand Karaj (born 3 May 1982) is a former Albanian professional basketball player and currently the coach of the Albanian national team and KB Tirana in the Albanian Basketball League.
 He was a member of the Albania national basketball team between 2002 and 2012.

+Coaching career

+Albania

+On the 24 November 2023, Karaj was appointed as the head coach of the Albanian national team.